ExamRift — TOEIC Listening and Reading Practice

 Contact

 This demo is a representative sample only.
-ExamRift maintains a large internal question bank for ongoing practice, but the full bank is available only inside the authenticated app and is not exposed through a public API.
+ExamRift maintains a large internal question bank for ongoing practice, and the full bank is available only inside the authenticated app.

-The TOEIC L&R live-demo widget lets visitors try one representative item per part across the full Listening + Reading section coverage:
+The TOEIC L&R demo lets learners preview one representative demo card per part across the full Listening + Reading section coverage:

-- Part 6 — Text Completion.
-Reading, short passage with 4 blanks (3 word/phrase blanks and 1 sentence-insertion blank).
+• Part 6 — Text Completion.
+Reading, short passages with four blanks testing vocabulary, grammar, cohesion, and sentence-level completion.

 Representative sample — TOEIC Part 1 (Photographs)